pydata/xarray/doc/indexing.rst

     Positional indexing deviates from the NumPy when indexing with multiple arrays like ``arr[[0, 1], [0, 1]]``, as described in :ref:`orthogonal`.
-    See :ref:`pointwise indexing` for how to achieve this functionality in xray.
+    See :ref:`pointwise indexing` for how to achieve this functionality in xarray.

-xray also supports label-based indexing, just like pandas.
+xarray also supports label-based indexing, just like pandas.
 Because we use a :py:class:`pandas.Index` under the hood, label based indexing is very fast.
-To do label based indexing, use the :py:attr:`~xray.DataArray.loc` attribute:
+To do label based indexing, use the :py:attr:`~xarray.DataArray.loc` attribute:

 .. ipython:: python